Corinthia Grand Hotel Astoria Brussels: Origins and early history

 The Hotel Astoria was built in 1909 for the Brussels International Exposition of 1910, at the request of King Leopold II, to replace the former Hotel Mengelle, a vast neoclassical complex designed in the second quarter of the 19th century by the architect T.-F. Suys.
-The current hotel was designed by Henri Van Dievoet (1869–1931), a nephew of the architect Joseph Poelaert, in an eclectic Beaux-Arts style, mixing borrowings from the Louis XV and Louis XVI styles.
-Van Dievoet furnished the hotel's 108 rooms in the Louis XV style, with luxurious amenities such as hot water and electric chandeliers.
+The current hotel was designed by Henri Van Dievoet, a nephew of the architect Joseph Poelaert, in an eclectic Beaux-Arts style, mixing borrowings from the Louis XV and Louis XVI styles.
+Van Dievoet furnished the hotel's original 108 rooms in the Louis XV style, with luxurious amenities such as hot water and electric chandeliers.
 The laying of the first stone took place in 1909, and the hotel opened in 1910, just in time for the International Exposition.

 One of the three most famous hotels in Brussels during the Belle Époque—together with the Grand Hotel on the Boulevard Anspach/Anspachlaan (currently destroyed) and the Hotel Métropole on the Place de Brouckère/De Brouckèreplein—it belongs to the category of large European hotels.
 After the First World War, the hotel resumed its activities under the management of Georges Marquet who would soon create many luxurious hotels across Europe.

-Contemporary

 From 1975, chamber music could be heard every Sunday morning as part of the Astoria Concerts.
 For the wedding of then-Prince Philippe and Princess Mathilde in 1999, King Albert II and Queen Paola organised a grand reception in the hotel.
 Two years later, it was also there that then-Prime Minister Guy Verhofstadt and Minister Johan Vande Lanotte concluded an agreement with Swissair about the fate of Belgium's national airline, Sabena, in the greatest secrecy.

+On 21 September 2000, the hotel was listed as a protected monument by the Monuments and Sites Directorate of the Brussels-Capital Region.

+Closure, renovation and reopening

-Since 21 September 2000, the hotel has been listed as a protected monument by the Monuments and Sites Directorate of the Brussels-Capital Region.
-The hotel closed in 2007 and was sold to Global Hotels & Resorts, owned by Saudi Arabian Sheikh Mohamed El-Khereji.
-In 2010, work began on renovations, including the demolition of an adjacent building for construction of a new wing for the hotel.
-The work was never completed and the hotel remained vacant.
-It was acquired by Corinthia Hotels in 2016 and is set to reopen under the name Corinthia Grand Hotel Astoria Brussels in late 2023.
+The hotel closed in 2007 and was sold to Global Hotels & Resorts, owned by the Saudi Arabian Sheikh Mohamed El-Khereji.
+The architect Francis Metzger, from the architectural office MA² - Metzger et Associés Architecture, was appointed to lead the renovation and restoration of the historic hotel, as well as its extension in five adjacent buildings (one of them was demolished in 2010 to become a new wing of the hotel).
+The work was not completed and the hotel remained vacant for several years.
+It was acquired in 2016 by the Maltese group Corinthia Hotels.
+The restoration work resumed under the direction of Francis Metzger and a team composed of the architects Monica Marteaux and Frederic Huwaert.
+It was completed in 2023.

+The hotel reopened under the name Corinthia Grand Hotel Astoria Brussels on 9 December 2024.
+The two-storey-high, 15 m glass roof, which disappeared after 1947 because of watertightness issues, was reconstructed with the help of period photographs, and is again adorned with its original coloured and painted stained glass.
+The restaurants are also open to the public and the other accommodations will officially become available in April 2025.